Pauan/nulan/notes/Namespaces.md

-Nulan does not have namespaces.
-Instead, the very core of its design gives you something that is very much so *like* namespaces, but is more consistent, elegant, and faster.
+Nulan does not have multiple namespaces.
+Instead, the very core of its design gives you something that is very much so *like* multiple namespaces, but is more consistent, elegant, and faster.

 First let's define what the *purpose* of a namespace is.
 To me, the *one and only* purpose of a namespace is to provide some way of dealing with name collisions.
 That's it.
 If you want something more, like a way to write "modular code" or whatever, I would call that a "module".
 Modules are usually built on top of namespaces, but namespaces are lower-level, dealing only with names.